The speed of access to files in a random access file comp...

 So, random access files are known for their efficiency in accessing data, especially when compared to methods that involve sequential searching or scanning.

-The assembling of data according to a predetermined order is known as ...
+Arranging records in a file according to a particular order is referred to as ...

-The following are advantages of networking except ...
+The following media are used for information transmission except ...